whitelilydragon/ShangMuArchitect/README.md

 Inaccuracy reports are dealt with on a case-by-case basis.
 Many cases of innaccuracy were unintended, and should be brought to light with your reports, while some in-game behaviors differ from Freedom Planet intentionally, with justifications specific to Shang Mu Architect.

 The former will be considered, while the latter may be labeled as #wontfix, with a detailed explanation as to why a specific behavior was deviated from.
-Please report accuracy issues in any case, it is vital for the betterment of the project!
+Please report accuracy issues in any case, it is vital for the betterment of the project, and a heightened community understanding of the game's accuracy goals!